Music Boundary Detection using Convolutional Neural Networks: A comparative analysis of combined input features: Related Work

-The Self-Similarity Matrix \cite{muller2015fundamentals} is a tool not only used in music structure analysis but in time series analysis tasks.
-Its homogeneous regions representing the structural elements of music analysis leads this matrix and its combination with spectrograms to be the input of almost every model described in sections \ref{un} and \ref{endtoend}.
-In this work, this matrix is important because music is in itself \textit{self-similar}, that is, it is formed by similar time series.
+The Self-Similarity Matrix \cite{muller2015fundamentals} is a tool not only used in music structure analysis but also in time series analysis tasks.
+In these matrices, the different parts of the structure of a music piece can be identified as homogeneous regions.
+This representation of the structural elements of music analysis leads this matrix and its combination with spectrograms to be the input of almost every model described in sections \ref{sec:un} and \ref{sec:endtoend}.
+For this work, this matrix is important because music is in itself \textit{self-similar}, in other words, it is formed by similar time series.

-Self-Similarity Matrices have been employed under the name of Recurrence Plot for the analysis of dynamic systems \cite{jp1987recurrence}, but their introduction to music domain was done by Foote \cite{foote1999visualizing} in 1999 and since then, there have been appearing different techniques for computing this matrices which highlight different aspects of the audio features with which the SSM is formed.
-The SSM relies on the concept of self-similarity.
-The self-similarity is measured by a similarity function $s$ which is applied to the audio features representation.
-As an example \cite{foote1999visualizing}, the similarity between two feature vectors derived from audio windows $y$ of length $N$ is a function that can be expressed as in Eq. \ref{similarity}.
-The results is a $N$-square matrix SSM $\in \mathbb{R}^{N\mathrm{x}N}$ being $N$ the time dimension.
+Self-Similarity Matrices have been used under the name of Recurrence Plot for the analysis of dynamic systems \cite{jp1987recurrence}, but their introduction to the music domain was done by Foote \cite{foote1999visualizing} in 1999 and since then, there have appeared different techniques for computing these matrices.
+The SSM relies on the concept of self-similarity, which is measured by a similarity function that is applied to the audio features representation.
+The similarity between two feature vectors $y_n$ and $y_m$ is a function that can be expressed as Eq. \ref{similarity} shows.
+The result is a $N$-square matrix SSM $\in \mathbb{R}^{N\mathrm{x}N}$ being $N$ the time dimension:

 where $n,m \in$ [\ 1,...,$N$]\ .\\